xhxh96/Hop/README.md

 The app is however not universal and is thus not officially supported on iPad.

-Backend system of this mobile app is running on MongoDB + NodeJS and managed by @elston.ayx.
+Backend system of this mobile app is running on MongoDB + NodeJS and managed by @elstonayx.
 For updates and development of the backend system, please access the GitHub repo [here](https://github.com/elstonayx/hopdbserver)

 ### Prerequisites